ChaitanyaJ007/sample-java-project/README.md

 able to clone the repository and do a build simply by running the build program with no special arguments.
 There should be no need to edit or install anything into the project space for the initial build.

+## Assignment

+In this assignment it is expected of you to fork any public repo of your choice and then clone it to your local machine and make use of the Git commands to edit, commit and branch out from the master one and then push the changes to the GitHub.